UHMC/module-8-lab-intermediate/README.md

     event Deposit(address indexed from, uint amount);
     ```
 12. Now, to make use of them, add the line `emit Withdrawal(msg.sender, withdraw_amount);` to the bottom of the `withdraw` function, and `emit Deposit(msg.sender, msg.value);` inside the code block (`{}`) of the fallback function (`// Accept any incoming amount` block).
+9. Now, we should have a faucet contract that looks like this:
+    ```solidity
+    // Version of Solidity compiler this program was written for pragma solidity ^0.5.1;

+    contract Owned {
+        address owner;

         // Contract constructor: set owner
         constructor() public {
             owner = msg.sender;